mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

   Heartbeat started for {{serverHost}}:{{serverPort}} on connection with driver-generated ID {{driverConnectionId}} and server-generated ID
   {{serverConnectionId}} in topology with ID {{topologyId}}.
 Awaited: {{awaited}}

-If the ``serverConnectionId`` is not yet known at the time this log is emitted, the unstructured form should be as follows:
+If the ``serverConnectionId`` is not yet known at the time this log is emitted, the unstructured form SHOULD be as follows:

   Heartbeat started for {{serverHost}}:{{serverPort}} on connection with driver-generated ID {{driverConnectionId}} in topology with ID
   {{topologyId}}.
 Awaited: {{awaited}}